THE SPRAY NOZZLE

 The spray angle is usually measured near the orifice.

-The wear effect on the nozzle orifice results in an increase of flow rate.
-Under the same conditions, stainless steel usually lasts five times longer than brass.
+Under the same conditions, stainless steel life is five times longer than brass.

 Classification of spray measures

 The standard material of our product is indicated on the table 1.